sahilIT2020/docs-3.0.1/source/developer-guide/oxtrust-eclipse.md

 1. Add ppolicy.schema to the include section

-2. Add user.schema, custom.schema and gluu.schema to the include section
+2. Add custom.schema and gluu.schema to the include section

     ![policyschema](../img/developer/oxtrust/policyschema.png)